Skip to main content

 4. Create a Notehub project and associate the Notecard to it

-Log in into Notehub and create a new project.
+Log in to Notehub and create a new project.
 After doing this, the ProductUID for this project will be displayed; copy it:

 Head back to the in-browser serial terminal and run the following command, just make sure you paste your ProductUID in it (instead of "<productUID>"):